CentralHarlemAnonymous/msScrollphat/README.md

 Requires that the PiMoroni library be installed.

-Run this script and the time will be spelled out on the LEDs in words ("eleven o'clock", etc.)
+Run this script and the time will be spelled out on the LEDs in words ("eleven o'clock", etc.), alternating with weather forecasts.

 http://www.wheels.org/pix/phatClock.gif